-Chinook Lodge Aboriginal Resource Centre welcomes learners from across the globe and provides support and tools for academic and personal success to our First Nations, Métis and Inuit students.
+Chinook Lodge Resource Centre welcomes learners from across the globe and provides support and tools for academic and personal success to our First Nations, Métis and Inuit students.
 Find out more about the Lodge.

 SAIT Recreation offers more than 50 recreation programs ranging from martial arts, to fitness classes, to dance and yoga classes for children and adults.
 Monthly and semester-based Wellness Centre memberships are available to continuing education students.